sparshjaswal/sparshjaswal.github.io/JavaScript Design Patterns/Structural Design Pattern/README.md

 1. ## O - Open/closed principles

-it states software entities should be open for extension and closed for modification
+it states software entities should be open for extension and closed for modification and

 1. ## L - Liskov substitution principle